sergejzr/NumberMemorizer/README.md

 There are a few recommended approaches ho to memorize large numbers (checkout links [1,2,3]).
 These algorithms helps to use so called "Mnemonic Major System" or "Consonant System".
 The idea - (1) assign consonants to each digit (2) convert a number to consonat sequence and (3) try to add vocals such as a sequence of consonant becomes a sequence of words.

-For example, the number 81459161 turnes to ""federal budget".
+For example, the number 81459161 turnes to "federal budget".
 Much easier to memorize, isn't it?

-Before start with the lib, you might want to use a web demo: http://godzilla.kbs.uni-hannover.de:9111/NumberMemorizer/index.jsf

-Simple usage of the given library, first init the mapper (running demo is in de.l3s.sz.main.MemorizerDemo):
+You will find a demo jar file in the "release" folder.
+Simple usage of the given library.

-    //create an indexer using specific number - letter mapping as follows Indexer idx=new Indexer("0:zsc,1:dt,2:n,3:m,4:r,5:l,6:jg,7:kq,8:fv,9:bp");

-    //fill indexer with text
-    for(String text:texts)
-    idx.add(text);

-    //save model, if nesseccery for further use idx.save(new File("mymodel.ser"));

-Than iterate over possible word combinations*

-    String num = "81459161";
-    Iterator<Result> it = idx.result(num, true);

-		while(it.hasNext())
-		{
-			Result r = it.next();
-			System.out.println(r.getScore()+"\t"+r.getSplit()+"\t"+r.getSentence());
-		}
+start with: java -jar NumberMemorizer-0.0.1.jar 8145961

  * We can not build and evaluate all possible combination of possible words in the lists.
-In the full mode (idx.result(num, true)) we instead get most promising combinations first and print othe rpossibilities with -- as word placeholders.
+We instead get most promising combinations first and print other possibilities with -- as word placeholders.
 Example:

-		//
-    	idx.result("81459161", true);
     	//higly scored results first
     	90.0	[8145, 9161]	federal budget
     	90.0	[8145, 9161]	federal budget